When to feedback

-- Sometimes it is helpful to send interim feedback to people, projects often run for many months and waiting long periods of time without receiving feedback can leave people feeling adrift.
+Sometimes it's helpful to send interim feedback to people.
+Projects often run for many months and waiting a long time without feedback can leave people feeling adrift.

-- Think about sending an update on the work so far, if you can include summary of what you have learnt and the next steps you are taking people will feel like they are still part of the process.
+- Think about sending an update on the work so far.
+If you can, include a summary of what you've learned and outline the next steps.
+This will help people feel like they're still part of the process.

-- More detailed feedback can be given at the end of the project, explaining the impact participants have made, and what may have improved or changed as a result.
+- Give more detailed feedback at the end of the project.
+Explain the impact participants have made, and what improved or changed as a result.

-- If people’s ideas haven’t been implemented, or the project’s outcome was not as expected, explain why.
+- If people’s ideas weren't used, or the project’s outcome wasn't as expected, explain why.

-- Provide copies of or links to any resources that have been developed as a result of people’s participation, such as leaflets, videos or online tools.
+- Give copies of or links to resources you developed as a result of people’s participation.
+For example, leaflets, videos or online tools.

-- Ask for their feedback on the process and the impact taking part had on them.
-Use this to make improvements next time you involve people.
+- Ask participants for their feedback on the process.
+Find out the impact that taking part had on them.
+Use this to make improvements next time.